About me

-My book, titled “Oaxaca in Motion: An Ethnography of Internal, Transnational, and Return Migration” (University of Texas Press 2022), is based on my dissertation that focuses on how masculinity and femininity shape, and are shaped by, internal and transnational migrations.
+In 2022, I published the book titled “Oaxaca in Motion: An Ethnography of Internal, Transnational, and Return Migration” (University of Texas Press 2022).
+In “Oaxaca in Motion,” I analyze how masculinity and femininity shape, and are shaped by, internal and transnational migrations.
+This book is based on ethnographic research I conducted in Santa Ana Zegache (Oaxaca), Mexico City, and in different locations along the U.S. West Coast.

-I am also working on a new project that examines the emergent animal rights movement in urban Mexico in the midst of continuous violence and ongoing challenges to the Mexican legal system–I am currently conducting research in Ciudad Juárez, México.
-This research has been generously funded by UCLA Law and the Culture and Animals Foundation.
+My current project, which I have been developing since 2017, examines the emergent animal protection movement in urban Mexico in the midst of continuous violence and ongoing challenges to the Mexican legal system.
+This project seeks to understand how animals become political within specific contexts, and it is based on ethnographic fieldwork research in México (mainly in Ciudad Juárez) and on digital research.
+This research has been generously funded by UCLA Law, the Culture and Animals Foundation, and the Animal Law and Policy Program at Harvard Law School.

 You can read more about my research projects here: Research.